sls33/Suda/README.md

 bash run_psi_to_share_test_interratio.sh
 ```

-The running results are stored in the intersection_size_ps.txt and intersection_size_pc.txt.
+The running results are stored in the result/intersection_size_ps.txt and result/intersection_size_pc.txt.

 ## Part of Table 1 (secure data alignment part)